SoulboundLabs/SubgraphBridge/readme.md

 # SoulboundLabs Subgraph Bridge 📊🌉

+### THIS CONTRACT IS NOT FINAL.
+I AM STILL MAKING SOME FINISHING DESIGN DECISIONS AND CLEANING THE CODE A BIT MORE.

 A smart contract enabling for optimistic subgraph query results to be used on chain with configurable security params and query values.
-This allows for some interesting things, such as the graph as an L2, as well as this technically enables composable subgraphs.
+This allows for some interesting things, such as the graph as an L2 for offloading computation (this get's fun when substreams become a thing), as well as this technically enables composable subgraphs.
 As you can bridge a subgraph result on chain, and create another subgraph that tracks this contract, allowing a subgraph to use the data from another subgraph.
+Snazzy!

 ---